yihui/yihui.org/content/en/2023-09-19-code-folding.md

 Do you know what the top requested feature of **blogdown** has been in the past six years?
 [Code folding](https://github.com/rstudio/blogdown/issues/214).
-I have rarely seen 34 upvotes on a Github issue in projects that I maintain.
+I have rarely seen 34 upvotes on a GitHub issue in projects that I maintain.

 The original request was made in 2017 (thanks, Jasper Slingsby).
 Two years later, when I was thinking about collapsing code blocks for **xaringan** slides,